JacobDev1/xl-converter/README.md

 ### Animation

 XL Converter is an image-only tool.
-Animation support is limited, will not be expanded and may be removed in the future.
+Animation support is limited, will not be expanded, and may be removed in the future.

 |Format|Encoding|Decoding|Encoding Input|Notes|
 |-|:-:|:-:|:-:|-|